 In compliance with Nebraska law, we require documentation regarding which parent has legal custody in the case of separation or divorce.
 If there is no legal documentation, then both parents have the right of access to ELC records and pick-up of their children.
 It is the responsibility of the custodial parent to provide legal documentation verifying custody arrangements.
-Custodial parents are responsible for notifying the ELC, in writing, of any special circumstances with regard to the rights and obligations of the non-custodial parent to pick-up a child on a regular basis or for a special occasion.
+Custodial parents are responsible for notifying the ELC, in writing, of any special circumstances with regard to the rights and obligations of the non-custodial parent.
+This includes providing written permission for the non-custodial parent to pick-up a child on a regular basis or for a special occasion.